IdentityServer/IdentityServer4/docs/quickstarts/0_overview.rst

 How to run the quickstart
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-As mentioned abve every quickstart has a reference solution - you can find the code in the `IdentityServer4.Samples <https://github.com/IdentityServer/IdentityServer4.Samples>`_ repo in the quickstarts folder.
+As mentioned above every quickstart has a reference solution - you can find the code in the `IdentityServer4.Samples <https://github.com/IdentityServer/IdentityServer4.Samples>`_ repo in the quickstarts folder.